-- 2.5.6.
-In 2014 Breckland carried out a Housing Needs Survey63 in New Buckenham for which there was a 29% response rate.
+2.5.6.
+In 2014 Breckland carried out a Housing Needs Survey67 in New Buckenham for which there was a 29% response rate.
 This reported a wish for additional smaller houses, ideally at less than market value, and mainly for younger people.
 There is currently no rentable housing in New Buckenham other than from the private sector where the rents are higher.
 SURVEY17, with its 83% response rate, provided the village with another opportunity to look at housing needs (Q21).
-60% of the residents who responded to that survey did not think the village needed more houses but if there were to be more houses, they should be smaller rather than larger (60%) and should reflect a local style (85%).
-80% thought building more houses would risk increased traffic and parking problems. - 2.5.7.
-Individual needs change but at any one time there is likely be a number of households (that may comprise single occupiers) who wish to have affordable housing, a term defined in the National Planning Policy Framework.64
+60% of the residents who responded to that survey did not think the village needed more houses but if there were to be more houses, they should be smaller rather than larger (60%) and should reflect a local style (85%)68.
+80% thought building more houses would risk increased traffic and parking problems.

-61 Breckland Local Plan HOU 02.
+65 Breckland Local Plan HOU 02.

-62 Breckland Local Plan HOU 05.
+66 Breckland Local Plan HOU 05.

-63 See the Evidence Pack.
+67 See the Evidence Pack.